telamon/poh/README.md

 Clarification:

 - do whatever you wish with your UI / assets
-- please PR patches and changes to gameplay, so everyone can play the same game.
+- please PR patches and changes to kernel, so everyone can play the same game.
-- _no sublicensing_ (even if you're a cool dude). the license is the license.
+- _no sublicensing_. the license is the license.

 All wrongs reversed 🄯 2024 Tony Ivanov - decentlabs